I2C HID Device Drivers for Windows | DriverFinder

 Device Manufacturer

-The steps above will help you find and install the right device driver, but not all problems with I2C devices are solved by installing the right driver.
-The most common error solved by installing the right device driver for an I2C device is the Code 10 error (This device cannot start).
-For other device errors, look at our article on device error codes.
+The steps above will help you find and install the right device driver, but not all problems with I2C HID devices are solved by installing the right driver.
+The most common error solved by installing the right device driver for an I2C HID device is the Code 10 error (This device cannot start).
+For other device errors, look at the article on device error codes.

 Another potential problem is related to the power management of the I2C HID devices.
 Allowing Windows to control the power for a touchpad or trackpad has been a cause for problems in some cases.
 So, if your I2C HID device has recurring issues with not working properly, try the following.